yguitton/training-material/topics/proteomics/tutorials/multiGSEA-tutorial/tutorial.md

 # Mitochondrial stress activates metabolic pathways of amino acid biosynthesis.

-After we performed pathway enrichment on our data we want to continue our analysis by filtering the outputs.
+After we performed pathway enrichment on our data we want to continue our analysis by filtering the outputs, e.g. by p-value.

 ><hands-on-title> Filtering by values</hands-on-title>
 > We are going to use the tool {% tool [Filter data on any column using simple expressions](Filter1) %} with the following parameters: